 Architect Group

-The Architect group perceive focus is on the design related tasks.
-The Architect group rates their legislative tasks low but consider their responsibility to review the project programme their least realised.
+The Architect Group’s perceived focus is on the design related tasks.
+The Architect group rates their legislative tasks as low but considers their responsibility to review the project programme as their least realised.
 Their overall rating of fulfilment of all their roles and responsibilities has a mean score of 5.79 and a group median score of 5.61 as presented in Figure 4.3.